shortxmas/GBR-Intern-Assessment/Frameworks-libraries/readme.md

 4. In terminal two, run ``npm run start`` which will start the server and restart the server upon change to compiled TypeScript source files

-**Postman was used to send requests and test the endpoint CRUD functionalities of the application**
+**Postman was used to send requests and test the endpoint CRUD functionalities of the application** The download and infromation for Postmon software can be found [here](https://www.postman.com)